Battle Mountain, Nevada: National recognition

 In December 2001, The Washington Post published an article by Gene Weingarten titled "Why Not The Worst?" that popularly titled Battle Mountain as the "Armpit of America".
 The town used the unofficial title as a publicity opportunity, and hosted an annual "Armpit Festival" from 2002–2005, which was sponsored by Old Spice and awarded deodorant-themed prizes to participants.

 On January 2, 2009, The New York Times released an article titled "A Nevada Town Escapes the Slump, Thanks to Gold".
 The article regards the national economic depression and discusses Battle Mountain's economy.

+In popular culture

+The name of the 2007 debut studio album Downtown Battle Mountain by American post-hardcore band Dance Gavin Dance was inspired by the town.